Kenny-Hui/HK_ATS/README.md

 disabletimeaccel = 0

 **crash** - The pluginstates to display/The SoundIndex played when the train crashed into the previous RunInterval train (if any)
-This allows custom crash animations and sound
+This would allow custom crash animations and sound
 Format: **crash = Pluginstates,Soundindex**
-Specified pluginstates will be reset  when the train jumped to another stations<br><br>
+Specified plugin indicator will be reset when the train jumped to another stations<br><br>
-Conditions:
+Conditions to trigger a crash:
 **1.** The train has not been crashed before
 **2.** The distance between the previous train and the current train must be less than 0.2m and higher than -1m

 **crashspeed** - The minimum speed to be considered as a crash if player's trains touches the previous train